Magnolia (film): Casting

-Tom Cruise was a fan of Anderson's previous film, Boogie Nights, and contacted the filmmaker while he was working on Stanley Kubrick's Eyes Wide Shut (1999).
-Anderson met with Cruise on the set of Kubrick's film and the actor told him to keep him in mind for his next film.
-After Anderson finished the script, he sent Cruise a copy and the next day, the actor called him.
+Tom Cruise was a fan of Anderson's previous film, Boogie Nights, and contacted Anderson while he was working on Stanley Kubrick's Eyes Wide Shut (1999).
+Anderson met with Cruise on the set of Kubrick's film and Cruise told him to keep him in mind for his next film.
+After Anderson finished the script, he sent Cruise a copy and the next day, Cruise called him.
 Cruise was interested but nervous about the role.
-Anderson met with Cruise along with De Luca who helped convince the actor to do the film.
+Anderson met with Cruise along with De Luca who helped convince Cruise to do the film.
 Frank T.J.
 Mackey, the character that Cruise would play in the film, was based in part on an audio-recording done in an engineering class taught by a friend that was given to Anderson.
 It consisted of two men, "talking all this trash" about women and quoting a man named Ross Jeffries, who was teaching a new version of the Eric Weber course, "How to Pick Up Women," but utilizing hypnotism and subliminal language techniques.
 Anderson transcribed the tape and did a reading with Reilly and Chris Penn.
-The director then incorporated this dialogue and his research on Jeffries and other self-help gurus into Mackey and his sex seminar.
+Anderson then incorporated this dialogue and his research on Jeffries and other self-help gurus into Mackey and his sex seminar.
 Anderson felt that Cruise was drawn to the role because he had just finished making Eyes Wide Shut, playing a repressed character, and was able to then play a character that was "outlandish and bigger-than-life".
-Anderson filmed a full-length infomercial with Cruise and even bought time on late night TV to play it on.
+Anderson filmed a full-length infomercial with Cruise and even bought time on late night television to play it on.

-Anderson wrote the role of Earl Partridge for Jason Robards, but Robards could not do it due to staph infection.
+Anderson wrote the role of Earl Partridge for Jason Robards, but Robards could not do it due to a staph infection.
 After George C. Scott declined the role, Robards managed to take it.
 He said of his character, "It was sort of prophetic that I be asked to play a guy going out in life.
 It was just so right for me to do this and bring what I know to it".
 According to Hall, much of the material with Partridge was based on Anderson watching his father die of cancer.
 Anderson wanted Burt Reynolds to star in the film after working on Boogie Nights, but Reynolds declined it.